sukrithamukundan/Flutter-Bootcamp/Day 2/day2.md

   }
 }
 ```
-- **Step3:-** [Run the app.](flutter.dev/docs/get-started/test-drive#androidstudio) You should see either Android, iOS, or web output, depending on your device.
+- **Step 3:-** [Run the app.](flutter.dev/docs/get-started/test-drive#androidstudio) You should see either Android, iOS, or web output, depending on your device.

 Android | IOS
 ------------ | -------------